LasseWolter/honours-project-21-22/programming_notes.md

 - loads all training data in memory upfront using a pre-created hashtable that maps from file-locations to pre-loaded audio files in bytes

+- Why this formula in `num_batches_per_epoch`?
+  - return len(generator.dataset)/generator.batch_size
+    - shouldn't it be divided by the NUMBER of batches (to get the same amount of validation data for each batch?) not the BATCH SIZE

 ### Evaluation

 - why do they use bootstrap_metrics()-function and only use a sample of their output values?